Updating the User’s Location with Core Location and Swift Concurrency in SwiftUI

 Project File → Project Target → "Info" tab → Custom iOS Target Properties

-With that done, create a short method to check if the location manager's authorisation is not determined and request it if that’s the case.
+With that done, create a short method to check if the location manager's authorization is not determined and request it if that’s the case.

 class LocationManager: NSObject, CLLocationManagerDelegate {